ZoroUchiha35/First-Python-Design/README.md

 # First-Python-Design
-This a Python Design Menu
+This is a Python Design Menu for Barista Hotel